cert-manager/cert-manager/docs/reference/ingress-shim.rst

   the existing ingress will be modified.
 Any other value, or the absence of the annotation assumes "false".

+* ``kubernetes.io/ingress.class`` - this annotaion is used to determine
+  "ingressClass" to use when ingress has the 'kubernetes.io/tls-acme: true'.
+If not set then the default behaviour will be similar to 'certmanager.k8s.io/acme-http01-edit-in-place: true'.

 .. _kube-lego: https://github.com/jetstack/kube-lego